 Like mathematical notations (and many hand gestures), words are arbitrary symbols with enough consensus about what they mean to support use in communication.
 Who uses life to say what to whom?
 Your life and mine are not arbitrary symbols used by a third party to communicate with a fourth party.
 Numbers don’t have colors and don’t need them.
 Words don’t have unique meanings and don’t need them.
 Life doesn’t have or need anything like “the meaning” of a word.

 I posted 4 imagined responses by an old Yankee to a novice philosopher’s bloviations; one of the responses is

 §3: How to Live

-Your life and mine are not arbitrary symbols used by a third party to communicate with a fourth party.
-Maybe some concerns about “the meaning of life” are poorly worded concerns about how to live.
-Preferring the workable to the grandiose, I go with a simple short list:
+Maybe some concerns about “the meaning of life” are poorly worded concerns about how to live fully and righteously.
+Preferring the workable to the grandiose, I try to abide by a short list of simple rules: